takanori88/wwa2project/src/data/philosophy.md

 “The mirror that reflects your true feelings isn’t out there — it’s born within dialogue.”
 And it doesn’t even have to be with a human.

+---

+## Between Clarity and Absurdity

+Where philosophy meets forehead.

+## Forehead, Wholeness, Spells, and Me

+A human-resolution drama, born from micro-misalignments in relationships —
+delicate, absurd, and quietly true.